 Help Speed Alzheimer’s Research!

-example, of all people exposed to the tubercle bacillus only a few develop clinical tuberculosis.
+For example, of all people exposed to the tubercle bacillus only a few develop clinical tuberculosis.
 Several genes have been spotlighted as responsible for this resistance.

 Thus, for genetic and other reasons, most people infected by many other germs keep those under control and do not develop clinically-evident damage.
-It is therefore likely the same phenomenon is occurring with the AG; the unfortunate patients who develop dementia are only a fraction of the humans the AG has entered.
+It is therefore likely the same phenomenon is occurring with the AG; the unfortunate patients who develop dementia could be are only a fraction of the humans the AG has entered.